MDMA-assisted psychotherapy: Current legal status

-Controversy
+Controversy and safety

 MDMA's effects vary across people and settings and include adverse outcomes.
-The drug causes neurotransmitter activation across the main neural pathways (including serotonin and dopamine, noradrenaline) that can result in large mood swings.
+The drug causes neurotransmitter activation across the main neural pathways (e.g., serotonin, dopamine, noradrenaline) that can result in large mood swings.
 The memories that emerge under the influence of MDMA can evoke unwanted emotions.
 Side effects of MDMA use by recreational users include appetite fluctuations, food cravings, and disordered eating.

 Once the effects of MDMA wear off, there is a "period of neurochemical depletion" that invokes anhedonia, lethargy, anger, depression, irritability, brooding, greater everyday stress, altered pain thresholds, changes in sleep, and bad dreams, especially in female participants.
-The symptoms are thought to be due to depletion of serotonin, as a result of the large release of serotonin triggered by MDMA, and have been called "neurotoxic in terms of causing serotonergic dysfunction".
+The symptoms are thought to be due to the depletion of serotonin, as a result of the large release of serotonin triggered by MDMA and have been called "neurotoxic in terms of causing serotonergic dysfunction."

 There are also concerns surrounding "drug-dependent learning" — the theory that patients will return to the drug to access the state they were in when on the drug in therapy.

-There were 92 MDMA related deaths in England and Wales in 2018, up from 56 the year before, and 10,000 hospitalizations for MDMA related illness/injury in 2011 in the US.
-However no such cases have (as of 2021) been reported for clinical settings.
+There were 92 MDMA-related deaths in England and Wales in 2018, up from 56 the year before, and 10,000 hospitalizations for MDMA-related illness/injury in 2011 in the United States.
+However, as of 2021, there have been no such cases reported for clinical settings.

 Media reports and statements of academic authors have often transmitted the view of MDMA as a possible medicine or treatment rather than as an adjunct to psychotherapy.
-This has been considered as dangerous, because it could lead people to believe that MDMA is an effective treatment alone, without concomitant psychotherapy.
+This approach, however, was criticized because it could lead people to believe that MDMA is an effective treatment alone, without concomitant psychotherapy.